HugoFara/leggedsnake/README.md

 This package aims to provide reliable computation techniques in Python to build, simulate and optimize planar [leg mechanisms](https://en.wikipedia.org/wiki/Leg_mechanism).
 It is divided in three main parts:
 * Linkage conception in simple Python and kinematic optimization relying on [pylinkage](https://github.com/HugoFara/pylinkage).
 * Leg mechanism definition, with ``Walker`` heriting from the ``Linkage`` class.
-* Dynamic optimization thanks to genetic algorithms.
+* Dynamic simulation and its optimization thanks to genetic algorithms.

 ## Installation
 ### Using pip